Namraj14/Omni-Channel-Setup/omnichannel setup.md

 3. Attach each status to supported **Service Channels** (e.g., Cases)
 4. Save

+**Here we select channel to assign to presence status
 ---

 ## ✅ Step 5: Create a Presence Configuration